LOADING ...

 He was a frontman

-I studied him from far early that and then we became friends
+I studied him from far that summer and then we became friends

-when we wound up on the same bill at the Room
+when we wound up on the same at the Bayou Room

-I was the sorcerer's observing him from a barstool
+I was the apprentice observing him from a barstool

-He more than anyone, taught me how to work a
+He more anyone, taught me how to work a crowd

 I popped in on his one night,

-at the Admiral's Corner and we up on his break
+at the Admiral's Corner and we caught up on his

-He had left the group and was doing solo now
+He had the group and was doing solo gigs now

-The hometown boy was finally performing in his
+The hometown boy was performing in his hometown

-I became a regular guest and when the cocktail hour
+I became a regular guest performer and when the hour

-piano player moved on, the manager at the
+piano player on, the manager at the hotel

 offered me that

-When Bob's month was up, I got an offer to
+When Bob's month was up, I got an to headline

-It could not have come at a time
+It could not have come at a better

-The to all this was the grim shadow
+The backdrop to all was the grim shadow

-to the Vietnam War, If you're you can
+to the War, If you're interested you can

-read those days in a story entitled Vietnam, Mississippi
+read about those days in a entitled Vietnam, Mississippi

-As it out I graduated from college along with solo'ing
+As it turned out I graduated from college along solo'ing

 If I was to Vietnam,